 Receivables - BBBS uses the allowance method to account for uncollectible accounts.
 The allowances for uncollectible contributions and grants are estimated by management based on various factors, including history and current economic conditions.
 BBBS does not charge interest on any outstanding receivable.
 Receivables are written off after reasonable collection efforts have been made.
-At December 31, 2019, there were no receivables greater than 90 days past due.
-As such, management does not believe an allowance for doubtful accounts is necessary.
+At December 31, 2020, there was \$3,997 outstanding greater than 90 days.
+Management does not believe an allowance for doubtful accounts is necessary.